United States Army Parachute Team: Headquarters

 The Golden Knights headquarters section consists of the team's leadership and administrative, operational planning, safety, and parachute maintenance personnel.
 The team is commanded by a U.S. Army Lieutenant Colonel (O-5) and run by a U.S. Army Sergeant Major (E-9).
 Additionally, only four commissioned officers are on the team, which makes it unusual in that it is mostly composed of and run by enlisted personnel.
 The team performs tandem jumps at the Laurinburg-Maxton Airport in North Carolina.

 Aviation section

-The team's aviation section, affectionately known as "Team Six", is commanded by an U.S. Army Major (O4).
+The team's aviation section, affectionately known as "Team 6," is commanded by an U.S. Army Major (O4).
 This section is composed of about 10 U.S. Army and Department of the Army Civilian (DAC) pilots, and six enlisted soldiers.
 The U.S. Army pilots (with the exception of the Team 6 commander) are all chief warrant officers in the ranks of CW3 to CW4 and most have typically 4,000–5,000 flight hours in fixed-wing aircraft.
-The enlisted personnel (with the exception of the operations NCO) are all UH-60 Blackhawk helicopter crewchiefs in the ranks of SGT to SFC and most have 500–2,000 flight hours.
+The enlisted personnel (with the exception of the operations NCO) are all UH-60 Blackhawk helicopter crew chiefs in the ranks of SGT to SFC and most have 500–2,000 flight hours.